 - Exercise intolerance/reluctance to move

 Additional symptoms will vary depending on the underlying cause.

-Any type of breathing difficulty is a medical emergency and should be seen to by a veterinarian urgently.
+Any breathing difficulty is a medical emergency and requires urgent veterinary attention.

 Your veterinarian will perform a complete physical examination of your cat including listening to the heart and lungs for signs of heart abnormalities or fluid build-up in or around the lungs.
 He will obtain a medical history from you including the onset of symptoms, any medications your cat has recently had, any underlying medical conditions.